Raising awareness of lung cancer symptoms

 - a change in shape at the end of your fingers (clubbing)

-You should always phone your GP urgently if you experience any of the symptoms listed above, even if you don't smoke.
+You should always phone your GP urgently if you have any of the symptoms listed above, even if you don't smoke.

 You can find out more, including other signs and symptoms, on the lung cancer page.